EnterYT/lab2/README.md

 ## increaseBuffer();
 Description:
->Increases the size of the ArrayList when it is about to get full
+>Increases the capacity of the ArrayList when it is about to get full
 <em>Code:</em>
 "Java
 public void increaseBuffer(){